Top 5 best hybrid sports cars 2023

 It’s fair to say Lexus makes some of the most striking-looking cars on sale right now, and the LC 500h coupe is perhaps the most jaw-dropping of them all.
 While many hybrid sports cars use their electrified engines to benefit performance, the LC 500h instead prioritises fuel economy; Lexus says its hybrid flagship will return almost 35mpg on the combined WLTP test cycle.

 Performance hasn’t been totally forgotten, though, as the LC 500h will still get from 0-62mph in 4.7 seconds.
-A petrol V8-powered model with no hybrid assistance is also offered if you want to sacrifice efficiency to go even faster.
+A petrol V8-powered model with no hybrid assistance is offered if you want to sacrifice efficiency to go even faster, while the LC is also available as a soft-top Convertible for all the eco-friendly sun chasers out there.

 3. Porsche Panamera